ennis/autograph-ng/design/NOTES.md

             - if not, move object into deferred deletion list in device
         - need non-owning images

-Q: vkAcquireNextImageKHR should be called as late as possible.
+#### Q: vkAcquireNextImageKHR should be called as late as possible.

 This raises an issue with the frame graph, which needs to call it back when generating the buffers.
 - Borrow the swapchain image
     - ergonomics loss
 - Turn the swapchain image into a generic "image reference"/"image proxy" that can be acquired at any moment in the future
     - impl IntoImageProxy for SwapchainImage
     - impl IntoImageProxy for GenericImage
     - Must decouple borrow (the resources must live for the current frame) from GPU lock (wait for this semaphore before using the resource, signal this one when finished)
     - ImageProxies are just another name for a borrow...
     - Issue: cannot set some state into the borrowed resource during the frame
         - Notably, cannot remember the layout that the image is into when exiting a frame
         - Cannot remember anything across frames
             - Layout is one thing, but then again the initial layout has no reason to change across frames
             - anything else? except the data inside the image, can't think of anything
         - Other solution: remove image and imageproxies, just use single trait image, with impl FrameSynchronizedObject for Arc<Image>, borrow with Arcs

 - Special-case swapchain images in ImageResource
     - `fn swapchain(&self) -> Option<...>`
     - calls underlying swapchainimageproxy
     - remove ImageProxy trait (just query the image directly for non-swapchains)

 - (extreme) Build the command buffers on the fly
     - a.k.a do not pursue the frame graph approach

-Q: FrameGraphs vs on-the-fly command buffer generation?
+#### Q: FrameGraphs vs on-the-fly command buffer generation?
-   - FrameGraphs: full knowledge of the structure and dependencies inside the frame.
+FrameGraphs: full knowledge of the structure and dependencies inside the frame.
 Can reorder and schedule.

-   - On-the-fly:
+On-the-fly:
 - No reordering possible.
 - Must schedule explicitly or schedule with incomplete information.
 - Aliasing of resources is still possible.
 - May be faster (no scheduling, no graph allocation, commands directly put into buffers)
 - Just-in-time synchronization
 - This is (mostly) an internal aspect, and should not change the API much: keep FrameGraph approach for now.

-Q: Scheduling
+#### Q: Scheduling

 - Scheduling now happens per-task: each task is responsible for scheduling itself
 - A task may output a command into a command buffer, or a queue operation directly (e.g. vkQueuePresentKHR), or both (e.g. layout transition + queue operation)
 - all passes that belong to the same renderpass must be scheduled in the same command buffer
 - guarantees when calling task::schedule
     - all resources are properly synchronized
 - tasks should signal the context that they expect
     - renderpass(index)
     - command buffer
     - queue
     - then tasks can get the context they want: queue(), command_buffer(), wait_semaphores() ...
 - operations:
     - TaskOperation::SubpassCommand()
     - TaskOperation::Command
     - TaskOperation::QueueSubmit(command buffer)
     - TaskOperation::QueuePresentKHR(...)
 - TaskContext:
     - CommandBuffer(...)
     - RenderPass(...)
     - Queue(...)
 - Expose a 'virtual queue' that makes no distinction between renderpass, command buffer, or queue ops
     - issue: cannot perform *any* synchronization within a task, even manual ones
         - is this OK?
         - no: provide raw access to queues

-Q: texture uploads
+#### Q: texture uploads
 - should happen outside frames
 - problem: lifetime of staging buffer?
     - staging buffer should be frame-bound
     - but upload could happen outside a frame
 - problem: uploading very large amounts of texture data in one go:
     - upload blocks on frame finish, but the frame has not even started yet
     - can still upload in a frame, one time
 - solution: create "temporary" frame for upload
     - frames do not need to correspond one-to-one with frames on the screen
     - is that true?
         - what about frames in flight?
         - distinguish between visual frames & non-visual frames?
 - submit command buffer for initial upload to transfer queue, then set initial semaphore

 Q: redesign image refs
     - more ergonomic: reference to image resource entry, with current state in the graph
         - issue: borrows the whole frame, must refcell everything
         - partial borrows would be nice

-Target API:
+#### Target API
 - simple
     - drop the need to store resource versions: use ordering of commands
     - Read-after-write scenarios
         - a task may call another task that modifies an input resource, and the calling task reads the new resource as if it was not modified
             - prevented by handle rename
             - can be prevented by read-only handles, or &mut ref
 - straightforward
 - familiar
 - concise
 - prevents wrong usage
 - use as few as possible rust-specific features
 - importantly: does not interfere with data-driven scenarios
     - e.g. create graph from a file
 - should be relatively low-level
     - higher level wrappers should be possible

-Internal API for dependencies:
+#### Internal API for dependencies
 - should be able to specify one side of a dependency
     - semaphores to wait for
     - pipeline stage to wait for

-Q: Expose render passes or not?
+#### Q: Expose render passes or not?
 - should not, probably
 - must have a grouping pass:
     - separate pass on the graph, or during scheduling?
         - schedule pass
         - if same renderpass tag
             - schedule as subpass
         - if not: terminate renderpass, start new one
         - next one: next tasks in topological order
             - evaluate renderpass merge candidates (does not use any of the previous attachments as sampled or storage images)
             - set renderpass index
             - try to schedule from given score

-Schedule state:
+#### Schedule state:
 - schedule stack (which ones to try next)

-API for graphics:
+#### API for graphics:
 - Variant A:
     ```
     fn set_color_attachment(index, image, load, store) -> ImageRef